-Humans - Interaction between universities and companies in Brazil has societal, economic and environmental impacts, as well as positive effects on academic productivity.
-Researchers and research groups who collaborate with business organizations are scientifically more productive.
-The intellectual and scientific impacts of the partnership are positive.
+A study by a Brazilian researcher examining interaction between universities and companies has documented positive societal, economic and environmental impacts as well as increases in academic productivity.
+Researchers and research groups who collaborate with industry are scientifically more productive, the study found.

 “We divided the researchers into those who interacted regularly and those who interacted only once with business organizations.
 We found that commercial factors were important for both groups.
 However, those who interacted regularly saw intellectual benefits such as new ideas for projects or scientific publications as most important,” Garcia said.

-Garcia co-edited the book Estudos de caso da interação universidade empresa no Brasil ("Case studies on university-business interaction in Brazil") with Márcia Rapini of the Federal University of Minas Gerais (UFMG) and Silvio Cário of the Federal University of Santa Catarina.
-Focusing on studies of academia-industry interaction conducted in several countries, the book is available for download free of charge.
+Garcia is also co-editor of the book “Case studies on university-business interaction in Brazil” with Márcia Rapini of the Federal University of Minas Gerais (UFMG) and Silvio Cário of the Federal University of Santa Catarina.

-"In Brazil the sectors that interact with universities are often not those considered science-intensive or close to the knowledge frontier, such as electronics, pharmaceuticals or aerospace, for example," said Rapini, who took part in the GRC's annual meeting.
+“In Brazil the sectors that interact with universities are often not those considered science-intensive or close to the knowledge frontier, such as electronics, pharmaceuticals or aerospace, for example,” said Rapini.

 Another finding she highlighted was that interaction occurs in firms with their own internal research and development (R&D) departments.
 “When a firm produces knowledge internally, it tends to want to reach out to academia.
 Firms that merely survive don’t produce knowledge.
 This was a lesson we learned.
 If the firm doesn’t want to do it, it doesn’t happen.
 If the basic demand isn’t there, there won’t be any interaction,” Rapini said.